 Times are Eastern Time except where specified.

 1 July 2021: Generation Equality Forum.
 The Center and its partners will hold an interactive and intergenerational discussion on adolescent sexual and reproductive health and rights (SRHR) at the Generation Equality Forum, a major global event organized by UN Women and co-hosted by the governments of Mexico and France.
 The session, titled My Body is My Own: Young Women’s and Adolescent Girls’ Bodily Autonomy and Decision-making, will take place on July 1 and will be available for viewing via live feed.
-Click here for program details and registration information.
+Click here for more information about the event, including the video replay.

 24 June 2021: Sustaining Positive Measures to Ensure Access to SRH Services During the COVID Pandemic and Beyond.
 At this June 24 webinar sponsored by the Center for Reproductive Rights, global experts will discuss initiatives that protect—and in some ways improve—access to care and the need to continue them beyond the pandemic.
 Click here for speakers and program details.
 Register here for the webinar, which is free and open to the public.

 11 June 2021: Decriminalization of Abortion in Asia.
 Co-organized by the Center, this session at Safe Abortion Dialogue-Asia highlighted the barriers and harmful consequences of criminalization of abortion in Asia with examples of country contexts from Bangladesh, India, Nepal, the Philippines, South Korea, and Thailand.
 The session was co-moderated by the Center’s Prabina Bajracharya, Capacity Building Manger for Asia.
 In the two-hour session, safe abortion activists in the region collaborated on strategies for advancing abortion rights and law reforms, with focus on the use of legal and movement building strategies.